Jbonez87/dotfiles/README.md

 ## Shells

-This is where the `bash_profile`, `zshrc` and `zshenv` templates are stored.
+This is where the [bash_profile](./shells/bash/.bash_profile), [zshrc](./shells/zsh/.zshrc) and [zshenv](./shells/zsh/.zshenv) templates are stored.
 In the future, logic will be added to move these to your home directory where they can be sourced in the terminal depending on your shell preference.

 ## VS Code